byitkc/Aruba-CX-Python-Configuration/README.md

-# Aruba-CX-Python-Configuration
+# Aruba CX Python Configuration

-A group of functions that can be used to configure Aruba CX Switches.
-Written in Python.
+Python Modules and Scripts to configure different pieces of an Aruba CX switch